Whether you love it or hate it, the well-known phrase… Location, Location, Location… Is here to stay.

 There are a number of high profile developments and infrastructure improvements going on around Chester.
 This is called the One City Plan and has been given a fund of £1.3 billion.

 The most notable part of this is the Northgate Development, which has an investment of £460 million.
 This will contribute around 1,600 permanent jobs in the area, plus construction posts.
-An annual increased spend to the economy of £143m.
+An annual increased spend in the economy of £143m.

 2. The Demand Outstrips the Supply